friedkeenan/tfm-proxy-loader/README.md

 The file's contents should be the path of the directory which contains the proxy loader, so for instance if the loader's path is `/path/to/TFMProxyLoader.swf`, then the contents of the config file at the above location should be `/path/to`.

 This will allow Fortoresse to load and stop all the games from requesting a socket policy file.
 If you know any other way to accomplish this, please let me know.

+## The Handshake Packet

+The proxy loader has a different size than the various vanilla loaders do.
+This is of note, because the handshake packet includes the value of `stage.loaderInfo.bytes.length`, corresponding to the uncompressed size of the original loader SWF, and if the server receives an unexpected value for this field, then it will close the connection and the game will display an "Incorrect version" message.
+Therefore the proxy which the loader connects to should take care to replace this value with a valid size.

 ## Extension Packets